 The simplest way to think about specific gravity is to start with the idea of density.
 Every kind of matter has mass that occupies a particular amount of volume, including liquids.
 But rather than explicitly listing the specific units associated with a particular density (e.g., grams per cubic centimeter, pounds per cubic inch), specific gravity allows us to simplify by dividing by the specific gravity of water, which is the density of water at 4 degrees Celsius.
-By definition, the specific gravity of water is 1.
-The specific gravity formula for other materials is their density (mass divided by volume) divided by the specific gravity of water.
-Note that you would need to convert the specific gravity of water into the units used by the measured material.
+By definition, the specific gravity of water is 1.0.
+The specific gravity formula for other fluids is their density (mass divided by volume) divided by the specific gravity of water.
+To oversimply further, specific gravity is how heavy the liquid is compared to water.
+Viscosity is how sticky the liquid is.
+1 gallon of water weighs 8.34 pounds, while 1 gallon of a liquid with a 2.0 specific gravity will be 16.68 pounds.

-In and of itself, specific gravity doesn’t really factor into the performance of a pump — at least not directly.
-But that doesn’t mean it isn’t important.
 As Pumps & Systems notes, “Specific gravity is important when sizing a centrifugal pump because it is indicative of the weight of the fluid, and its weight will have a direct effect on the amount of work performed by the pump.
-One of the beauties of the centrifugal pump is that the head (in feet) and flow it produces has nothing to do with the weight of the liquid.
-It is all about the velocity that is added by the impeller” (emphasis added).
-In other words, liquids with different specific gravities will require different motors, but the flow and head (i.e., the maximum height to which the pump can move a liquid) should remain essentially the same.
+One of the beauties of direct-coupled centrifugal pumps is that the head (in feet) and flow they produce have nothing to do with the weight of the liquid.
+It is all about the velocity that is added by the impeller.”
+In other words, liquids with different specific gravities will require different motors, but the flow and head (i.e., the maximum volume and height to which the pump can move a liquid) should remain essentially the same.

 Though we tend to associate viscosity with specific gravity, it is an entirely separate characteristic.
 One way to think about viscosity is to compare it with friction.
 However, viscosity is focused on the internal friction of a liquid rather than the friction produced when it meets another kind of material.
 Writing for Pumps & Systems, Jim Elsey defines viscosity as “a measure of a fluid’s resistance to flow at a given temperature.
 You can also think of it as fluid friction.
 A more technical definition would explain viscosity as a force required to move a liquid plane (think plate) of some unit area, over some distance above another plane of equal area in a defined time period.
 In training classes, I simply define viscosity as a fluid’s resistance to pour but, more importantly, a resistance to be pumped.”